Flanders-Make-vzw/RETAIN_PoseTrack/README_Posetrack_REID_Colruyrt.md

 # Colruyt: A Robust Online Multi-Camera People Tracking System With Geometric Consistency and State-aware Re-ID Correction

+## TODO:

+- [ ] Use process of Ewoud to extract bounding boxes with correct track ID for given cameras
+- [ ] Evaluate number of times a poses can be extracted from a given bounding box => check a few examples
+- [ ] Evaluate feature vector of identical people using original dataset of Colruyt
+- [ ] Plug custom people detector of Colruyt and export to correct format
+- [ ] Hyperparameter tuning

+## Done:

+- [x] Extract images of people cropped to bounding box for camera
+- [x] Evaluation of the results against those of Colruyt

 This is the official repository for the winning submission to the 8th NVIDIA AI City Challenge (2024) Track 1: Multi-Camera People Tracking.
 - Github:
 - Link to the paper:

 ## Overall Pipeline